BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 5.

-Power and group dynamics are fundamental dimensions of organizational behaviour that influence how decisions are made, how influence flows through hierarchies, and how collective work is organized.
-Understanding the sources of power and the structural differences between groups and teams helps managers leverage organizational dynamics more effectively for improved performance outcomes.
+The dynamics of group and power are fundamental dimensions of organizational behavior that affect how the decisions are taken, how the influence of hierarchies flows, as well as how work for the collective is organized.
+Understanding the sources of power and the structure differences that exist between teams and groups can help managers to leverage the organizational dynamic efficiently to achieve better productivity outcomes.

 Q.6.
 Explain how human process interventions and techno-structural interventions contribute to organizational improvement.
 (10 Marks)